omdevteam/om/docs_src/documentation_running_onda.rst

     onda_crystallography_gui.py <geometry_file> <ip> <port>

-In this command line, *geometry_file* should be replaced with the name of the geometry file to be used for the visualization, and *ip* and *port* with the information provided by the starting monitor.
+In this command line, *geometry_file* should be replaced with the name of the geometry file to be used for visualization, and *ip* and *port* with the information provided by the starting monitor.

 The OnDA Frame Viewer for Crystallography can instead be started using the following similar command: